NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 the malformed outputs, and keep the one that works, at least on the surface.
 It looks right.
 It runs.
 The UI renders.
 The button clicks.
 Success, right?

-I think this comes from the fact that software programming having fewer win conditions.
-While in most domains a "win condition" is some universally recognized state of victory---e.g., in chess, it's checkmate; in biology, it's a Nobel-worthy discovery; in sports, it’s a gold medal--- programming has _no universal definition of "done right"_, [^2] _no standard of elegance that everyone agrees on_ and _no fixed endpoint_.
+I think this misconception, so to speak, comes from the fact that software programming has fewer win conditions.
+While in most domains a "win condition" is some universally recognized state of victory---e.g., in chess, it's checkmate;
+in biology, it's a Nobel-worthy discovery; in sports, it’s a gold medal---programming has _no universal definition of "done right"_, [^2] _no standard of elegance that everyone agrees on_ and _no fixed endpoint_.
 Hell, even shipping a product doesn't mean you "won."
 There are always bugs, tech debt, UX complaints, performance ceilings, etc. Even "perfect code" is usually replaced or rewritten within a decade.

 [^2]: No matter what the grifters on tech Twitter will tell you, there simply
     isn't one.